Luigi: Enough to buy a new life.

 - Turrican adds a continue for each 300 diamonds the player collects.
 Turrican II: The Final Fight reduce the amount required to 100.

 - Kid Baby Starchild: Collect 100 purple jewels in at least the first level to be able to collect one of four Leviathan facades.

 - Shadowman has the Cadeux, 100 of which can be traded for a life bar extension.

-- A rare First-Person Shooter example, the original Rise of the Triad has ankh coins, with some of them worth 5, 10 or 25 ankh coins.
+- Rise of the Triad The original game is a rare First-Person Shooter example.
+It has ankh coins, with some of them worth 5, 10 or 25 ankh coins.

 - The early Turok games have little collectible diamonds that get you a life each time you collect 100 (complete with two-digit-only counter).
 The purples (Turok 1)/reds (Turok 2) count for 10, while the yellows count for 1.
 In Turok 3, you get unlimited lives.
 Getting 100 diamonds (yellows count for 1, reds count for 10) instead gives you a Life Bar extension.
 Also, there are only 100 in each level, which means your Life Bar top out at 150 HP (100 to start, plus 10 for each 100 diamonds).

 - The Adrenaline from Unreal Tournament 2004: collect 100 of the pills, and you can activate a special bonus such as super speed or healing.

 - 102 Dalmatians: Puppies to the Rescue has 100 dog bones to collect in every level, which both unlock an optional flyby cutscene, along with one of the level's stickers for an in-game stickerbook.

 - In The Adventures of Lomax, collecting 100 coins gives you an additional life.
 Averted with defeated enemies - you gain access to a bonus level after defeating only 50 of them.